pip-services/pip-services-docs/content/en/golang/commons/errors/application_error_factory.md

 ### Methods

 #### Create
-Recreates ApplicationError object from serialized ErrorDescription.
+Recreates an ApplicationError object from serialized a ErrorDescription.
-It tries to restore original exception type using type or error category fields.
+It tries to restore the original exception type using type or error category fields.

 > (c *TApplicationErrorFactory) Create(description [*ErrorDescription](../error_description)) [*ApplicationError](../application_exception)

-- **description**: [*ErrorDescription](../error_description) - a serialized error description received as a result of remote call
+- **description**: [*ErrorDescription](../error_description) - serialized error description received as a result of remote call

 ### See also
 - #### [ApplicationError](../application_error)